Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 ### Configuration for Trigger Bindings

 This section goes over some of the configuration values you can use to customize SQL trigger bindings.
-See [How to Use Azure Function App Settings](https://learn.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) to learn more.
+See [How to Use host.json for configuring options](https://learn.microsoft.com/azure/azure-functions/functions-host-json) to learn more.
+**NOTE:** We currently ovveride configuration from app settings over host.json.

 #### Sql_Trigger_MaxBatchSize